 Firstly, let’s clarify what an interest-only secured loan is.
 An interest-only secured mortgage is a financial product that enables borrowing however the mortgage holder is only required to pay the interest due to the loan each month, during an agreed term.
 However, at the end of the mortgage term, the capital amount borrowed remains outstanding.

-Advantages of Secured Interest-Only
+Advantages of Interest-Only Secured Loans

 - Lower Repayments – Interest-only mortgage repayments are cheaper than those on a standard, repayment mortgage however it is worth bearing in mind that once the mortgage term is concluded, the capital loan is still due and therefore a strategy to repay this will still be required.